OpenDreamKit/OpenDreamKit/Communication/eInfra-Booklet/ODK.md

-OpenDreamKit works in close collaboration with SageMathCloud, a cloud based Virtual Research Environment for Mathematics whose primary instance is based in Seattle, and with the US-based Jupyter team.
+OpenDreamKit works in close collaboration with SageMathCloud, a cloud based Virtual Research Environment for Mathematics whose primary instance is based in Seattle.

 ## National and regional e-infrastructure